Delaware Court Records

 Can You Be Put on Trial Twice for the Same Crime in Delaware?

-No, the double jeopardy clause under the Delaware constitution and the United States Fifth Amendment protects criminal defendants from being sentenced (acquitted or convicted) twice for the same crime.
+No, the double jeopardy clause under the Delaware Constitution and the United States Fifth Amendment protects criminal defendants from being sentenced (or acquitted or convicted) twice for the same crime.
 Note that criminal cases are not the same if:

 - Both offenses typically require evidence of an additional fact that is not contained in the other crime.